masao/ttl2html-doc-ja/docs/configuration.rst

 .. confval:: top_additional_property

-  For each set of resources expanded by ``top_class`` setting, specify a list of additional sub-hierarchies to be expanded.
+  For each set of resources expanded by :confval:`top_class` setting, specify a list of additional sub-hierarchies to be expanded.
 The properties that make up the sub-hierarchy are specified as a list.

 .. confval:: top_class